 Chernobyl With Zero Tourists

-When the lock-downs began, late one night in March, I was in North Africa on the edge of the Sahara desert.
-In a dusty Tunisian town named Tataouine, just near the middle of nowhere, we were discussing with some urgency the just-announced travel restrictions.
-Due to the pandemic, and effective within forty-eight hours, all of Tunisia would be locked down.
+When the global lock-downs began, late one night in March, I was in North Africa near the edge of the Sahara desert.
+In Tataouine, one of those scrappy towns that’s worth the not insignificant effort of actually getting there, my companions and I were discussing (with some urgency) the just-announced travel restrictions.
+Effective within forty-eight hours, all of Tunisia would be locked down.
 We could either immediately leave the Sahara, cross the country, and fly out from the capital city – or stay quarantined in Tunisia for an unknown length of time.

 After organising escape-plans for a group of American tourists I was responsible for (working title of that adventure: Episode X – Escape from Tataouine), I needed to decide upon a “safe” country in which I could bunker down and ride out the pandemic.
-Within the short time I was researching where exactly to fly to, one by one, flights departing Tunis began to sell out.
-Several airlines started cancelling normally popular routes, as various other countries closed their borders and shut-down airports.
-My options were becoming more limited with each passing moment.
+As I began researching where exactly to fly to, flights departing Tunis began to sell out.
+Several airlines began cancelling routes, and various other countries announced the closing of borders and airports.
+My options were becoming more limited with each passing moment,

 On the 26th April 1986, Chernobyl’s nuclear reactor number four exploded during a test procedure.
 The cataclysmic event produced the worst nuclear disaster in history – and led to the creation of the Chernobyl Exclusion Zone.
 This enormous area will remain contaminated with radioactive fallout for millennia, and entering the zone is tightly controlled by Ukrainian authorities.